dmcgits/dmcgits.github.io/mds/ACR103/week5_notes.md

 DELIVERABLE:
 * Unity project
-* Interactive level scene
+* Interactive level fly through (camera using a basic unity-provided controller script)
-I'll provide a unity project with the camera already set up.

 ## How will we do it all?